Questions and answers CSRD and ESRS

 More information:

-Can the implementation of the CSRD lead to different requirements between EU member states?
+Can the implementation of the CSRD lead to different requirements requirements between EU member states?

-A European Directive, such as the CSRD, must be implemented as accurately as possible in the laws of the member states.
+A European Directive, such as the CSRD, must be implemented as accurately as possible in the laws of the Member States.
 In this way, laws are comparable.
-A Directive can contain several choices.
-These are member state options, where the EU member states have the freedom to make some choices within the provided framework.
-The CSRD contains several of these options, such as:
+A Directive can contain choices.
+These are referred to as Member State options, where the EU Member States have the freedom to make choices within the framework provided by the Directive.
+These options may therefore lead to differences between Member States.

 • information may be omitted if its disclosure would jeopardise the commercial position of the undertaking;